NDCMS/lobster/README.md

 When using foremen, `work_queue_pool` can be used to relieve the user of the manual management of workers, and distribute them evenly between foremen.
-To run 950 users, for example, use `work_queue_pool` with the following configuration file:

-    distribution: lobster-foreman.*=950
-    max_workers: 950
-    min_workers: 950

-Then run the following command:
+Run the following command to create a minimum of 100 workers, and a maximum of 200 workers for a lobster master running with formen:

     work_queue_pool -T condor -o work_queue_pool.log \
-        -M lobster_<your id> -c <your pool config> \
+        -M lobster_<your id> -F "lobster-foreman.*" -w 100 -W 200 \
         --cores $cores --memory $(($cores * 1100)) --disk $(($cores * 4500))

 The last line of arguments corresponds to the desired worker configuration.